Meet Sharon

 Interested in learning more?
 Maybe you would like to book a retreat as a gift for that special person?
 Or maybe you are seeking some peace and quiet to recharge?

-• One to one therapy using creative approaches
+• One to one therapy using a blend of creative approaches - creative arts, nature therapy, walk and talk, animal assisted therapy)

-• Consultation services for schools, care homes and occupational therapists
+• Animal Assisted Interventions Consultation services for schools, care homes and occupational therapists